It is not necessary to register your copyright

 - Registration establishes a public record of the copyright

-- Registration is necessary before an infringement suit may be filed in court
+- Registration is necessary before an infringement suit can be filed in court

 Registration may be made at any time within the duration of the

 copyright.
-Today, the decision to register a work belongs entirely to
+The decision to register a work belongs entirely to

 For More Information